SteveTheGamemaker/GMGym/docs.md

 * **Lap Completion Bonus:** To further incentivize progress, the agent receives an additional bonus that scales with the proportion of the lap completed.
 This bonus can reach up to 0.5, resulting in a maximum reward of 1 for collecting a checkpoint while completing a full lap.

 * **Off-Road Penalty:**  Straying off the track leads to a negative reward.
 The penalty is structured to mirror the reward for collecting checkpoints, discouraging the agent from taking shortcuts or driving recklessly.
 Going off-track results in a base penalty of -0.5, with an additional penalty of up to -0.5 proportional to the progress made in the current lap.
+Going off road also resets the environment.

 * **Time-Based Penalty (Timeout):**  To prevent the agent from getting stuck or making minimal progress, a timeout mechanism is implemented.
 If the agent fails to collect a checkpoint within 500 steps, the episode ends with no reward, prompting the agent to explore more dynamic strategies.